freenas/freenas-docs/userguide/jails.rst

 Managing Jail Templates
 -----------------------

-FreeNAS® supports the ability to add custom templates to the "Templates" drop-down menu described in
+%brand% supports the ability to add custom templates to the "Templates" drop-down menu described in
 :numref:`Table %s <jail_config_opts_tab>`.